dinhanhx/deep_fried_meme/README.md

 # Deep fried meme

-A Python script to make deep fried memes.
+A Python package to make deep fried memes.

 ## What are deep fried memes?